- Statistical analysis of repeated outcomes of different types

 In part II we applied landmarking as an alternative to joint modelling for performing dynamic predictions of survival probabilities.
 Landmarking circumvents possible computational complications of fitting time-dependent covariates, making it easier to compute survival probabilities compared to using joint models.
 We present an extension of the application of landmarking to a setting with recurring events of the same type.

 In part III we focused on validating prediction models in the presence of multiply imputed data.
 It was unclear how resampling should be performed over the imputed data sets when internal model validation was performed via bootstrap resampling.
 We investigated four ways of handling the multiply imputed data sets in the validation procedure.

 - Author's name on the cover: Jammbe Musoro.

 Research conducted at: Universiteit van Amsterdam

-3. Simulated maximum likelihood estimation in joint models for multiple longitudinal markers and recurrent events of multiple types, in the presence of a terminal event (Embargo until 05 November 2018)
+3. Simulated maximum likelihood estimation in joint models for multiple longitudinal markers and recurrent events of multiple types, in the presence of a terminal event (Embargo up to and including 05 November 2018)

-4. Dynamic prediction of mortality amongst patients in intensive care using the sequential organ failure assessment (SOFA) score: A joint competing risks survival and longitudinal modelling approach (Embargo until 05 November 2018)
+4. Dynamic prediction of mortality amongst patients in intensive care using the sequential organ failure assessment (SOFA) score: A joint competing risks survival and longitudinal modelling approach (Embargo up to and including 05 November 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.